win-eva/EGFR-TKI-Docking-Analysis/notes/methods.md

 # Methods

+Unless otherwise stated, all Python code in this workflow can be run after installing the packages listed in `requirements.txt`.
+Steps requiring a dedicated conda environment (e.g., ligand preparation) are noted individually.

 This document outlines the workflow for EGFR-TKI docking analysis, including protein and ligand preparation, docking procedure, and data analysis.

 ---